-- 6.4 The Scheme will deliver a number of social benefits, including: - 6.4.1 Provision of new high-quality homes in a sustainable city centre location: the Development Site currently provides no housing and the wider city centre's housing offer predominantly comprises purpose-built student accommodation. - The Scheme will deliver a large number of new high-quality homes as part of a sustainable mixed-use neighbourhood. - The current DLUHC Standard Method to calculating Local Housing Need is substantially higher than the Local Plan Policy DS1 requirement of 1,230 homes per annum, at 2,325 homes per annum.
+- 6.5 The Scheme will deliver a number of social benefits, including: - 6.5.1 Provision of new high-quality homes in a sustainable city centre location: the Development Site currently provides no housing and the wider city centre's housing offer predominantly comprises purpose-built student accommodation. - 6.5.2 The Scheme will deliver a large number of new high-quality homes as part of a sustainable mixed-use neighbourhood. - 6.5.3 The current DLUHC Standard Method to calculating Local Housing Need is substantially higher than the Local Plan Policy DS1 requirement of 1,230 homes per annum, at 2,325 homes per annum.
 The Scheme will contribute substantially to Coventry's ability to increase its housing delivery and contribute to addressing its substantially higher quantum of unmet need.
 The delivery of this number of new homes is significant in both the city-wide and city centre context.
-The Scheme will increase the variety of provision in the local housing market, including the potential to deliver affordable housing in the area of which there is a recognised need, compounded by past levels of under-provision. - 6.4.4 Improved pedestrian environment and public safety: the environmental benefits also identify an improvement in quality and quantity of the public realm more generally, whilst the text below focusses on the benefits to pedestrians travelling through the site and wider city centre.

-- 6.4.5 The Scheme significantly improves the permeability of the Development Site by reinstating the two historic north-south routes along Market Way and Hertford Street and creating new east-west linkages across the Site, to overcome the existing fragmented and illegible urban design.
-These east-west linkages would complement planned investment in improved pedestrian and cycle routes into the city centre from the Spon End area, with the re-modelling of Junction 7 on the ring road as part of the Council's approved Local Air Quality Action Plan. - 6.4.6 Improved surveillance: As secured by the Parameter Plans Document and Development Principles Document, the Scheme will improve passive surveillance through the removal of inactive frontages and ill-defined servicing areas and through the introduction of a new residential population on-site, thereby benefitting public safety.
+The Scheme will increase the variety of provision in the local housing market, including the potential to deliver affordable housing in the area of which there is a recognised need, compounded by past levels of under-provision. - 6.5.4 Improved pedestrian environment and public safety: the environmental benefits also identify an improvement in quality and quantity of the public realm more generally, whilst the text below focusses on the benefits to pedestrians travelling through the site and wider city centre. - 6.5.5 The Scheme significantly improves the permeability of the Development Site by reinstating the two historic north-south routes along Market Way and Hertford Street and creating new east-west linkages across the Site, to overcome the existing fragmented and illegible urban design.
+These east-west linkages would complement planned investment in improved pedestrian and cycle routes into the city centre from the Spon End area, with the re-modelling of Junction 7 on the ring road as part of the Council's approved Local Air Quality Action Plan. - 6.5.6 Improved surveillance: As secured by the Parameter Plans Document and Development Principles Document, the Scheme will improve passive surveillance through the removal of inactive frontages and ill-defined servicing areas and through the introduction of a new residential population on-site, thereby benefitting public safety. - 6.5.7 Additionally, the Refined Scheme will increase the variety of provision in the local housing market, including the improved potential for provision of up to 20% affordable housing (i.e. up to between 180 and 300 affordable homes), to contribute to the creation of a mixed and balanced community in the city centre.
+There is also a recognised need for affordable housing in Coventry, and which is emphasised by past levels of under-provision of affordable housing in the area.
+Notably, the Local Plan confirms a minimum average level of affordable housing provision of 348 units per year over the Plan period.
+Up to 2021, the Council's most recent Annual Monitoring Report confirms that an average of only 236 affordable dwellings per year have been delivered since 2011.